 You’re about to find out which is the best 2 camera baby monitor on the market!
-Save the headache of the amount of monitors I’ve gone through.
+Save the headache of buying the amount of monitors I have, that eventually all give out.
 Even if you only have one child, you can use it with just one camera, or get a second for a playroom, or already be prepared when you have a second baby!
 You buy the monitor with one camera and add a second (or third or fourth!) separately.
 Yep, up to 4.
 Seriously the best.

 Our Baby Monitor Journey

 Ugh.
 I haven’t had a bunch of baby video monitors because I love buying them and go on wonderful shopping sprees.
 They just stop working or aren’t user friendly.
 My family consists of 3 boys.
 I have an 11 month old Rhys, he’s my third boy.
 My older two sons are Miles who is 5 and Ellis who is 3 and 1/2.
 Ever since I was pregnant with Ellis (4 years ago), I started researching, and then purchasing video monitors that could have 2 cameras.
 A 2 camera baby monitor was and is important to me.
 I can see the nursery and toddler room simultaneously but only carry around one monitor receiver.

 At this point, I think we’ve gone through 4 or 5 different monitors since our very first one when Miles was born.
 It’s beyond time I share my experience with you all, and tell you the absolutely best one.
 Because you’ll save money not having to re-buy the same product 4-5 times like I did.